Lead to Healing is:

 a way for them to “lead (others) to healing.”

 Over time, it became clear that people don’t want a list of books to read; they want someone to help them along the path.
 They don’t want to keep trying to pour out of an empty cup; they want to be poured into.
-As I heard this feedback more and more, I decided to adapt what I offer.
+As Katie heard this feedback more and more, she decided to adapt what she offered.

-If you are ready to partner together on this journey, consider scheduling a free consult call with me.
+If you are ready to partner together on this journey, consider scheduling a free consult call with one of our Coaches.
 You don’t have to walk alone.

 Katie’s Training & Experience: